schrilax/schrilax.github.io/_teaching/2019-Q4-teaching-CDT.md

 - Nearest Neighborhood (NN) classification (k-Nearest Neighbors)
 - Logistic Regression (LR)
 - Decision Trees (DT)
-- Random Forests (RF) (which are an ensemble/collection of Decision Trees)
+- Random Forests (RF) (which are an ensemble of Decision Trees)
-- Support Vector Machines (SVM) (Linear as well as Non-linear (using Radial Basis functions) versions)
+- Support Vector Machines (SVM) (linear as well as non-linear (using Radial Basis Functions))
 - Multi-layer Perceptron (MLP)
-- Adaboost (using DT classifiers as weak learners) __Optional task.
-Please explore if interested__ (:moneybag:)
+- Adaboost (using DT classifiers as weak learners)

-__Adaboost requires weak learners/hypothesis on which it optimizes further.
-The weak learners you are supposed to use are simple Decision Trees.__

 ### Coding ###
-I want you to use Python for coding this assignment.
+We will use Python for coding the assignment.
 The installation of Python on Mac is pretty simple and straightforward.
-Along with Python, you would require Numpy, Scipy and Matplotlib libraries (Think you can follow this simple installation procedure => ([Installation](https://solarianprogrammer.com/2016/10/04/install-python-numpy-scipy-matplotlib-macos/))).
+Along with Python, you would require Numpy, Scipy and Matplotlib libraries (Please follow this simple installation => ([Installation](https://solarianprogrammer.com/2016/10/04/install-python-numpy-scipy-matplotlib-macos/))).
 Apart from this, you would require ([Scikit-learn](http://scikit-learn.org/stable/install.html)).
 Scikit-learn is a ML library which is widely used and has pretty much all the ML algorithms implemented for end-users to use.
-Follow this for installing ([Scikit-learn installation](http://scikit-learn.org/stable/install.html)).
+Please follow this for installing ([Scikit-learn installation](http://scikit-learn.org/stable/install.html)).

 Please take a look at this ([sample code](http://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html#sphx-glr-auto-examples-classification-plot-classifier-comparison-py)) to understand how to invoke different classifiers on the data.